 PTSD: National Center for PTSD

-Phases of Traumatic Stress Reactions in a Disaster
+Phases of Traumatic Stress Reactions Following Disaster and Mass Violence

-Phases of Traumatic Stress Reactions in a Disaster
+Phases of Traumatic Stress Reactions Following Disaster and Mass Violence

-Most people respond appropriately during the impact of a disaster and react to protect their own lives and the lives of others.
-This is a natural and basic reaction.
-A range of such behaviors can occur, and these may also need to be dealt with and understood in the postdisaster period.
-After the fact, people may judge their actions during the disaster as not having fulfilled their own or others' expectations of themselves.
+During this phase, people often reach out in concerted efforts to support each other and prevent loss of life and property.
+Most people react to protect their own lives and the lives of others.
+After the fact, however, people may judge their actions during the disaster as not having fulfilled their own or others' expectations of them.

 - Denial or shock